-First, we have all our coaches is a pretty narrow salary range.
+First, we have all our coaches in a pretty narrow salary range.
 We are working to narrow that range even further.
-When we started to hire a few years ago, I was pretty risk adverse.
+When we started to hire a few years ago, I was pretty risk-averse.
 You really had to be a true believer to come work for me.
 As we grew, salaries increased and we are making things right for the people that joined us early.

 As a quick aside, I want to be able to justify numbers if we ever decided to publish salaries internally.
 For the record, I am totally open to full transparency and think it’s a good idea.
 Some folks aren’t so keen on the idea, so we are respecting that for now.
 It does influence decision making around salaries when everything might be out in the open some day.

 We believe that baseline performance is binary, you are good enough to be on the team or you aren’t.
 We are starting to get more explicit about what it means to be good enough to be on the team, but if we hire someone, we have very high confidence they can work in our model and be successful.
 Occasionally something will come up after the fact, but that has been rare.

 If you are good enough to be on the team, you share in the team’s success.
 For us, that means a 20% bonus on top of your salary.
 Everyone will get a bonus or no one will get a bonus.
 We are toying with quarterly payouts but for now, it’s annual.
 The idea is that if the company is successful, we want to share that success with everyone.